What SEER Rating Should I Buy?

 1. You can compare cooling costs

 The cooling power of an air conditioner is defined in British Thermal Units or BTUs/hour.
-When energy was still cheap, homeowners based their choice of air conditioners by their cooling power.
+When energy was still cheap, homeowners based their choice of air conditioners on their cooling power.
 Today, with the energy costs going up, homeowners are more concerned about how much energy is consumed to cool a home.
 With SEER ratings, a buyer can easily compare the different A/C models’ operating costs.
-Generally, the more energy efficient system has a higher rating.
+Generally, the more energy-efficient system has a higher rating.

 There will be a price jump as the SEER rating goes higher.
 But the unit will pay for itself in a few years through the savings on your energy costs.